tanxiao0611/SylQ-SV/README.md

-# Sylvia - A Software-Style Symbolic Execution Engine for Verilog
+# SylQ-SV - A Software-Style Symbolic Execution Engine for Verilog

 ## Setup